kmingseo/PyShortTextCategorization/README.md

 ## 📌 How to create and run a Docker container
 (After entering the project root directory inside the container, run the following commands)

+### NOTE:
+The file test.py is a sample script provided for demonstration purposes. <br/>
+It shows how to use the package for short text categorization with a pre-trained embedding file (glove.6B.100d.25k.word2vec.txt).

 ### 1. Run the test script
 ```
 python test.py